AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025100082

 RESEARCH ARTICLE

-High precision in depth laser bioprinting of cells in extracellular matrix towards 3D structures
+High-precision depth-controlled laser bioprinting of cells in extracellular matrix for three-dimensional structures

 Stavroula Elezoglou1 Antonis Hatziapostolou1 Kyriakos Giannakopoulos1 Ioanna Zergioti1,2*